Tyler1T/OS_GroupB_Final_Project/README.md

     ./client 2
     NOTE: [1, 2, or 3 indicates server number]

+NOTES:
-NOTE: when the client file is executed, it attempts to connect to the specified server. if successful, the server will respond with a menu once a thread becomes available. currently, the only menu option that does anything is option 1 ("make a reservation"). the server asks the customer for information and then checks to see if there are enough seats available on the train. no reservation is made as of now.
+when the client file is executed, it attempts to connect to the specified server. if successful, the server will respond with a menu once a thread becomes available.

+we have 3 servers, each with 3 threads. we have 2 trains, train_1 = today's date, train_2 = tomorrow's date.
+each train has 20 seats.

+when modifying, we only allow customers to change which seats are reserved, or reduce the number of seats. additional seats requires a new reservation.

+only one thread is allowed to access the train1.txt and train2.txt files at a time, but multiple threads can read summary.txt at one time as long as no other thread is  writing to it.